Travelling to Bali from Australia with Kids: A Step-by-Step Guide to Navigating the Entry Requirements!

 Step Four: Tourist Tax - Helping Keep Bali Cleaner & Greener!

-After you have cleared customs, and shown your printed QR code, you will proceed to exit the airport, but before doing so, you must pay a tourist tax for every traveller or show proof that you have already paid this.
+After you have cleared customs, and shown your printed QR codes, you will proceed to exit the airport, but before doing so, you must pay a tourist tax for every traveller or show proof that you have already paid this.
 It is $15 AUD per person.

 Additional Notes/Pro Tips:

-• The tourist tax stand is not well signed.
+- The tourist tax stand is not well signed.
 Look for the red umbrellas and tourist tax desk on the left-hand side before exiting the airport.
 If you reach the area with taxis and drivers, you have gone too far.

 Step Five: Leaving Denpasar Airport & Getting to your Bali Accommodation!